dove-development/dove-docs/docs/token.md

 # Token
 The DOVE token is the ownership unit of the Dove DAO, which exercises full control over the Dove protocol.
-It was launched on 14 October 2024.
+It was launched on 24 November 2024.

 ## Supply
 The initial supply of DOVE is 1,000,000.
 It follows a simple distribution: